pytorch/captum/docs/algorithms.md

 - [Computationally Efficient Measures of Internal Neuron Importance](https://arxiv.org/pdf/1807.09946.pdf)

 ### Internal Influence
-Internal influence approximates the integral of gradients with respect to a particular layer along the path from a baseline input to the given input.
+Internal Influence approximates the integral of gradients with respect to a particular layer along the path from a baseline input to the given input.
 This method is similar to applying integrated gradients, integrating the gradient with respect to the layer (rather than the input).

 To learn more about Internal Influence, visit the following resources:
 - [Original Paper](https://arxiv.org/pdf/1802.03788.pdf)